GarciaInes/Scrum-Mastering/README.md

 ![Sample](https://github.com/GarciaInes/Scrum-Mastering/blob/main/Sample%20Github%20Web.png)

-You can also ping me here or at https://twitter.com/inescapinezka for support if need be!
+You can also ping me here or at https://twitter.com/inescapinezka OR https://www.linkedin.com/in/inesgarciaagile/ for support if need be!